(Photo credit: Alex Kotliarskyi/Unsplash)

 Philosophy and approach

 Concerning how much to integrate generative AI into your team’s workflow, take a strategic and focused approach rather than implementing it aggressively and broadly throughout.
 Target areas that will drive the most value rather than adopting AI for its own sake simply because it has been dominating news headlines and public discourse.
 Ask yourself: What is taking up a lot of time that can be automated?
 What specific tasks can I not do now that AI can?
-In the parlance of war (this post was published on Memorial Day), use generative AI like a homing missile rather than a carpet bomb: targeted, intentional, and strategic.

 With the increased efficiency and time savings AI will afford, encourage your team to redirect their freed-up capacity to creativity and innovation—thinking outside the box and coming up with newer, bolder approaches and content ideas.
 Generative AI can free up mental bandwidth to think at a higher level with a wider field of view–the forest, not trees.